-How To Fundraise In A Sexist World, From 4 Women Who’ve Done It | Fast Company
+How To Fundraise In A Sexist World, From 4 Women Who’ve Done It

 Consider Alternative Sources Of Funding

 Understandably, many women entrepreneurs are getting sick of pitching tables full of men and are seeking alternative sources of funding.
-Women already outperform men in crowdfunding, for example [ACCORDING TO?].
+Women already outperform men in crowdfunding, for example according to Geri Stengel, a writer and researcher focusing on women entrepreneurs who attended the event.
 Thompson suggests BBG Ventures and Golden Seed; both are investment firms that focus exclusively on funding women-led startups.
 She also points to the grant programs that Eileen Fisher and the Tory Burch Foundation offer for women-led businesses.

 Many of the investments available to women entrepreneurs have traditionally been small relative to the billion-dollar startup world, but Thompson is encouraged by recent efforts to change that; she nods to Intel’s $125-million investment, in 2015, for businesses started by women and people of color